Data-driven mode detection and stabilization of unknown switched linear systems: Stabilization phase and detecting switches

 where $i \in \calP$ is the currently active mode.
 The controller remains in the stabilization phase until a switch in the mode of the system is detected.
 As mentioned in the problem formulation, in Section~\ref{sec:notion}, we consider two scenarios: \begin{itemize} \item the switching signal is partially known: the controller is aware of when the system switches modes, yet it does not know which mode the system has switched into; \item the switching signal is completely unknown: this means that the controller needs to implement a mechanism to detect whether a switch has occurred. \end{itemize} In either case, once a switch has been detected, to determine the current active mode, the controller will switch back to the mode detection phase described in Section~\ref{sec:MD}.

 Here we describe a procedure to detect switches in the system mode in the second scenario above.
-This consists of monitoring the evolution of the Lyapunov function, $V_i(x)=x^\top P_i x$, computed in the initialization step, cf. Section~\ref{sec:initialization}, associated with the currently active mode $i \in \calP$.
+This consists of monitoring the evolution of the Lyapunov function, $V_i(x)=\sqrt{x^\top P_i x}$, computed in the initialization step, cf. Section~\ref{sec:initialization}, associated with the currently active mode $i \in \calP$.
 From the triangle inequality and~\eqref{eqn:informativity for uniform stabilization}, when the system is operating in mode $i$ with the feedback control $u=K_ix$, and under the noise bound $\norm{w(t)}\leq q$, we have

 The contrapositive of this statement reads as follows: if the inequality does \textit{not} hold, then the system cannot be operating in mode~$i$.
-We employ it to detect when the system has switched between modes, that is, the controller switches to the mode detection phase whenever
+We employ it as our switch-detection mechanism; that is, the mode detection phase is triggered whenever

-Note that the system~\eqref{def:sys} may switch between modes while the inequality \eqref{what_to_obey} is still preserved.
+Note that the system~\eqref{def:sys} may switch between modes while the inequality \eqref{what_to_obey} is still preserved (i.e., the controller designed for the previously detected mode is still stabilizing for the current one).
 In this case, the controller applies the controller corresponding to the previously detected mode, and the mode of the system and the mode of the controller become desynchronized.
 As our ensuing technical analysis shows, this does not affect the stability properties of the closed-loop system.